dotnet/csharpstandard/standard/types.md

 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 Its default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

-Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
+Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type, `R`; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
 An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type (§10.2.2).

 > *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
 In a disabled nullable context, reference types aren't annotated.
 Therefore, they are non-nullable reference types.
 However, the disabled context means the compiler does not track null state and does not issue nullable related warnings.
 The disabled nullable context matches the previous standard behavior for reference types. *end note*

 ### §Non-nullable-reference-types Non-nullable reference types

-A ***non-nullable reference type*** is a reference type declared in an enabled nullable annotation context (§Nullable-Annotation-Context).
-A variable of a non-nullable reference type of the form `T` should not contain the value `null`.
+A ***non-nullable reference type*** is a reference type of the form `T`, where `T` is the name of the type.
+A variable of a non-nullable reference type should not contain the value `null`.
 Warnings are generated when a variables of the type `T` is assigned to `null`.
 The default null-state of a non-nullable variable is *not-null*.

+> *Note:* A non-nullable reference type is defined by the absence of the `?` annotation on the type declaration.
+When the nullable annotation context is disabled, `T` and `T?` both declare the same types. *end note*

 ### §Nullable-reference-types Nullable reference types

 A reference type of the form `T?` (such as `string?`) is a ***nullable reference type***.
 The annotation `?` indicates the intent that variables of this type are nullable.
 When the nullable annotation context (§Nullable-Annotation-Context) is enabled, the compiler shall recognize these intents.
 When the nullable annotation context is disabled, the compiler shall ignore these intents.
-When the nullable annotation context is disabled, a reference type of the form `T?` shall declare a null-oblivious reference type.
+When the nullable annotation context is disabled, a reference type of the form `T?` is the same as a reference of the form `T`.

-> *Note:* When the nullable annotation context is disabled, `T` and `T?` both declare null-oblivious reference types. *end note*
+> *Note:* When the nullable annotation context is disabled, `T` and `T?` both declare the same types. *end note*

 ### §Nullable-Contexts Nullable context

 #### §Nullable-Contexts-General General

 Every line of source code has a ***nullable context***.
 The nullable context controls whether nullable annotations (§Nullable-Annotation-Context) have effect and whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler.
-The nullable context can be one of *disable*, *enable*, *annotations*, or *warnings*.
-The *enable* setting combines both *annotations* and *warnings*.
+The nullable context can be one of *disabled*, *enabled*, *annotations*, or *warnings*.
+The *enabled* setting combines both *annotations* and *warnings*.

 The nullable context may be specified within source code via nullable directives (§Nullable-Directives) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.

-The default state for annotations and warnings in the nullable context is implementation defined.
+The default state of the nullable context is implementation defined.

 Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable context enabled.

 #### §Nullable-Disable-Context Nullable disable

-When the nullable context is disabled:
+When the nullable context is ***disabled***:

 - A variable of any reference type is non-nullable.
 - No warning shall be generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null`.